Monday, March 30, 2020

 6. Listen to Podcasts

-Podcasts are free and can be found through any device, such as laptop, PC, Iphone.
+Podcasts are free and can be found through any device, such as laptop, PC, or iPhone.
 Here are ten of the best podcasters to get you started:

 1. The Creative Penn